Holding multiple worlds in one heart can be both a gift

 The term Third Culture Kid (TCK) was first used in the 1950s by sociologist Ruth Hill Useem.
 She noticed something unique about children who grew up in cultures different from their parents’: they developed a “third” culture that wasn’t entirely from home, and wasn’t entirely from the country where they lived.
 It was something in between—yet all their own.

 Today, the idea has grown to include anyone who spent key years of childhood or adolescence moving between cultures—whether because of work, education, migration, or safety.
 These individuals often carry stories shaped by experiences and challenges that may not be easily understood within a single cultural lens.
-I know this path well because I am a Third Culture Kid:
+I know this path well because I am a Third Culture Kid.
+We are navigating:

 Layered Identity shaped by movement, adaptation, and multiple cultural influences.